philippkrauss/powerpi/README.md

 The location of the power meter has access to electric power, but no other infrastructure is available (especially no WLAN).
 It is also not located inside my house, but inside a locked room in a public building (the local church).
-The room has small window to the north, so it is very poorly lit.
+The room has a small window to the north, so it is very poorly lit.

 The powerpi is equipped with a camera module.
 The power meter itself is located inside a fuse box that has a transparent door.